Nicotine: Recreational

-Nicotine is used as a recreational drug.
-It is widely used, highly addictive and hard to discontinue.
+Nicotine is widely used recreationally through tobacco products, electronic cigarettes, and nicotine pouches, and, as of 2024, 1.2 billion people worldwide use tobacco products.
+It is highly addictive and hard to discontinue.
 Nicotine is often used compulsively, and dependence can develop within days.
 Recreational drug users commonly use nicotine for its mood-altering effects.
 Recreational nicotine products include chewing tobacco, cigars, cigarettes, e-cigarettes, snuff, pipe tobacco, snus, and nicotine pouches.

 Alcohol infused with nicotine is called nicotini.

 Contraindications

 Nicotine use for tobacco cessation has few contraindications.

 It is not known whether nicotine replacement therapy is effective for smoking cessation in adolescents, as of 2014.
 It is therefore not recommended to adolescents.
 It is not safe to use nicotine during pregnancy or breastfeeding, although it is safer than smoking.
 The desirability of NRT use in pregnancy is therefore debated.

 Randomized trials and observational studies of nicotine replacement therapy in cardiovascular patients show no increase in adverse cardiovascular events compared to those treated with placebo.
 Using nicotine products during cancer treatment may be contraindicated, as nicotine may promote tumour growth, but temporary use of NRTs to quit smoking may be advised for harm reduction.

 Nicotine gum is contraindicated in individuals with temporomandibular joint disease.
 People with chronic nasal disorders and severe reactive airway disease require additional precautions when using nicotine nasal sprays.
 Nicotine in any form is contraindicated in individuals with a known hypersensitivity to nicotine.